felipegarcia0626/Portfolio/sql/README.md

 This folder contains all SQL scripts organized by iteration to create and configure the Portfolio database.

 ## 🚀 Current Status
-✅ Iteration 1 completed:
+✅ Iteration 2 completed:
-- Database creation script (PortfolioDB)
-- Service user creation script (usrPortfolioDB)
-- Initial table structures

-Future iterations will add more tables and stored procedures.
+- Iteration 1: PortfolioDB, usrPortfolioDB, base tables (tbAbout, tbProjects, tbContact)
+- Iteration 2: About module (spGetAbout + initial About data)

 ## 📂 Folder Structure
 sql/